Can Dogs Eat Sweet Potatoes?

 • Dogs should avoid raw sweet potatoes and the plant’s green parts, which are toxic.

-• Fresh.
-Most canned sweet potatoes have added sweeteners and artificial ingredients, making them a potential hazard for your pooch.
-Organic, unsweetened canned sweet potatoes with only water as the added ingredient are okay for your dog, though it should be noted that some nutrients are lost in the canning process.
-Avoid feeding your dog any type of “sweet potato casserole” with cream, butter, and added sugar, as dogs are not made to digest rich holiday desserts.
+When it comes to processed foods made from sweet potatoes, practice caution.
+For example, unsweetened canned sweet potatoes with water as the only added ingredient are okay for your dog, but canned sweet potatoes with added sweeteners should be avoided.
+Also, avoid any type of “sweet potato casserole” with cream, butter, and added sugar, as dogs are not made to digest rich holiday desserts.
+Sweet potato fries and chips are also problematic.

 How much sweet potato can my dog eat?

-“Safe amounts” of any food will vary based on your pet’s size, age, and health status.
-As with many other fruits or vegetables, sweet potatoes should be fed to your dog in moderation and as occasional treats, not as part of a regular diet.
-Too much of a good thing, even if it’s nutritious, should be offered in small amounts first to avoid any allergic response or intolerance.
+The right amount of any food will vary based on your pet’s size, age, and health status.
+As with many other dog-friendly fruits or vegetables, sweet potatoes should be fed to your dog as an occasional treat, not as part of a regular diet.

 Considered a whole superfood, sweet potatoes are packed with vitamins and minerals that benefit the health of dogs and dog owners alike.